db55falcon/db55falcon/README.md

-- 👋 Hi, I’m Falcon....
+- 👋 Hi, I’m Falcon....Most of my repos will be very very easy projects as I use them to teach my students.
 - 👀 I’m interested in the computer science domain, focusing on programming languages and teaching what I know to others.
 - 🌱 I’m currently learning everything I can! learning is life!
-- 💞️ I’m looking to collaborate on useful, meaningful projects.
 - 📫 Reach me at db55falcon@gmail.com or find me on fiverr if your interested in my tutoring services, username: botechcode.

 <!---